Watch this short film to find out how adoption has changed over the decades.

-The best examples of the families and children we’ve matched are when they share their personal journeys in their own words, so here we tell some of the stories of real life adoptive families.
+The best examples of the families and children we’ve matched are when they share their personal journeys in their own words, so here we tell some of the stories of real-life adoptive families.
 They share from the very start of their journeys through to the experience of assessments, matching, and parenting.
-The children’s profiles are examples of the types of children that wait the longest for an adoptive family.

-One piece of advice she would give to other people in the community considering adoption is: “Go for it, don’t let anything hold you back.”
+One piece of advice Henrietta would give to other people in the community considering adoption is: “Go for it, don’t let anything hold you back.”

 Let us help you to find the advice you need